timlinux/nix-config/WHITEPAPER.md

 Allowing users to choose their own operating system and customise their environment can increase their sense of self-agency and independence, especially if they're accustomed to a specific environment.
 This flexibility can be great for user satisfaction but might introduce variability that complicates support and security management.
 Additionally, it places a high onus on users to be their own sys admin - something that is often not feasible for users with less technical knowledge and a distraction from production work for those who are more technical.

-An alternative strategy has been proposed to use a standard Kartoza VM for mission-critical applications.
-However this approach has a number of shortcomings, key of which are:

-* High system overhead (and battery consumption)
-* High congative friction: users need to work through two operating system layers to carry out their tasks.
-* Security: It does not address security in that the users are still running an unmanaged operating system to conduct Kartoza business.
-* Reduced support overhead: VM's introduce another support layer that needs to be dealt with (e.g virtual disk space management, memory allocation etc.)
-* Resources: The VM approach wastes resources, not giving the full power of the system to our staff.

-So while the VM suggestion is interesting, I don't feel it moves the needle sufficiently in our favour.

-On the other hand, standardizing on a single operating system like NixOS across all user hardware can greatly simplify management, enhance security, and ensure consistency in the work environment.
-This approach can also leverage NixOS’s reproducibility and configuration management capabilities to streamline deployments and updates.
+This
 Given these priorities, standardizing on NixOS for all user hardware will align better with our goals.
 It offers a high degree of control over the operating system environment, which can significantly reduce variability and risk.
 Also, NixOS’s configuration management capabilities ensure that all systems are compliant with our corporate policies right from the start.

 Standardization will also simplify the support process, especially for our team who are all remote workers.
 This will lead to fewer surprises in the system setups and fewer unique issues related to different operating systems.

 While it may require some initial training and adjustment for our team, the long-term benefits in terms of security and simplified support should outweigh these upfront costs.

+## Why not provide the standard environment in a VM?

+An alternative strategy has been proposed to use a standard Kartoza VM (Virtual Machine) for the standardised Kartoza applications.
+This will allow each team member some freedom in choosing their Operating System and configuring it themselves.
+If staff build and manage their own desktops and use the Kartoza VM in a VM machine, you create this highly inefficient setup where you basically build into your machine, you create a VM, you go into the VM, and then you go into your development environment.
+So you've got three abstraction layers.
+There's overhead of hardware, software, and mental cognitive friction.

+This approach has a other shortcomings, key of which are:

+* **High system overhead:** CPU and battery consumption.
+* **High congative friction:** users need to work through two operating system layers to carry out their tasks.
+* **Security:** It does not address security in that the users are still running an unmanaged operating system to conduct Kartoza business.
+* **Reduced support overhead:** VM's introduce another support layer that needs to be dealt with (e.g virtual disk space management, memory allocation etc., heterogenity of platforms)
+* **Resources:** The VM approach wastes resources, not giving the full power of the system to our staff.

+So while the VM suggestion is interesting, I don't feel it moves the needle sufficiently in our favour.

+On the other hand, standardizing on a single operating system like NixOS across all user hardware can greatly simplify management, enhance security, and ensure consistency in the work environment.
+This approach can also leverage NixOS’s reproducibility and configuration management capabilities to streamline deployments and updates.

 ## Standardisation Versus Individuality